 More than likely your friend or relatives’ account has been hacked or compromised, and your funds will be stolen.
 If someone you trust does ask for money, contact them by phone directly and verify the request.
 Even then, use caution or go through your bank’s branch to prevent fraud.
 Remember, most people don’t need money on the fly!

 The sender has a catchy name.
 Their writing style is notable.
 Maybe they are seeking new friends or need help cashing a check.
 Whatever their request, if someone you don’t know sends you an email, assume it is fake.
 There may be times when a product is sold on Craigslist, home or apartment is listed for rent, or a job position is advertised, and unknown people email you.
 Assume that a percentage of senders are not who they seem.

 Warning signs: Requests for money, asking for detailed personal information, or even offering you a check (they do this only to get your banking information).

 Email Asking for Private Information

 This is a place where many people throw online safety out the window.
 Perhaps you email or text a relative your credit card information so they can make an online purchase.
 You send it directly to them and feel it’s private until a hacker invades their account.
 Another typical scenario is a bank or Social Security Administration email asking for your social security number, bank routing number, full name, date of birth, even your address.

 Some emails look benign but direct you to online surveys or drawings.
-These may mimic real offers but are phished sites which convince you to give them private information or steal it when you download the application!
+These may mimic real offers but are phished sites that convince you to give them private information or steal it when you download the application!
 Remember, all private details can be taken and sold by scammers.

-Still not sure if the four warning signs fraudulent email apply to your situation?
+Still not sure if the four warning signs of fraudulent email apply to your situation?
 Perform a comprehensive search on Social Catfish of the name, username, images, and more.
-This will give you peace of mind using the latest technology and power of algorithm-based searching!
+This will give you peace of mind using the latest technology and the power of algorithm-based searching!